dfinity/motoko/guide/as-slides.md

 <!--
 * Classes can define actors (records of remote asynchronous functions) -->
-* Async construct for sequential programming of asynchronous messaging
+* `async` for sequential programming of asynchronous messaging
 * Structural typing
 * Simple generics and subtyping
-* Safe arithmetic (unbounded and checked), explicit conversions
+* Safe arithmetic (unbounded and checked)
 * Non-nullable types by default
 * JavaScript like syntax but (really) typed & sane